-Once your pond is built and watertight, you can start adding the goldfish pond equipment, fixtures and eventually, live goldfish pond plants!
+Once your pond is built and watertight, you can start adding the goldfish pond equipment, fixtures and eventually, live plants!

 It may prove helpful to only half-fill your pond with water until after you have situated your decorations and fittings, in order to provide easier access to the bottom of the pond and allow you to see everything that you need.

 Bear in mind that some goldfish pond equipment, such as filters and pumps, may not be able to “run dry,” i.e. function without any water passing through them, so you will not be able to test everything out fully until the pond has been filled.